 (Last updated 11/17/2016; last reviewed 11/17/2016)

-If not controlled, diabetes can lead to serious complications, including heart and blood vessel disease, nerve damage, blindness, and kidney disease.
+Diabetes can cause serious health problems, including heart and blood vessel disease, nerve damage, blindness, and kidney disease.
 Fortunately, diabetes can be controlled with diet, exercise, and medicines.

 Glucose is carried in the blood to cells throughout the body.
 A hormone called insulin helps move the glucose into the cells.
 Once in the cells, glucose is used to make energy.
 When the body has trouble moving glucose into the cells, glucose builds up in the blood and can lead to diabetes.